enormandeau/snplift/README.md

 duplication will also have an impact on the capacity to transfer SNPs between assemblies.

-For SNPs with position within 100bp (or the value of WINDOW_LENGTH in the configuration file), the reported position in the new file (eg: VCF) will be slightly off.
+For SNPs with position within 100bp of scaffold ends (or the value of WINDOW_LENGTH in the configuration file), the reported position in the new file (eg: VCF) will be slightly off.
 Measures are taken to correct for this at the beginning of the scaffolds and for alignments with some soft clipping but SNPs at the end of scaffolds may be off by up to WINDOW_LENGTH nucleotides.

 ## License